PaulRaUnite/dsl_lab1/README.md

 #### Minimization

 Minimization is a process of merging of equal states.

+In the implementation it is represented as method `minimize` of `DFA` class.

 Equal states is states that have the same paths to some final states (empty path is also allowed).